maskintelligence-gif/mask-intelligence-blog/_posts/2026-01-18-free-hosting-vps-traps-limits.md

 ---
+layout: single
 title: "Before You Try Free Hosting or Free VPS: Traps and Limits You Should Know"
-excerpt: "The hidden costs and risks of 'free' hosting that could sink your project before it even starts."
+excerpt: "The hidden costs and risks of 'free' hosting that can quietly kill your project before it grows."
+last_modified_at: 2026-01-18T08:00:00-05:00
 header:
-  overlay_image: /assets/images/free-hosting-traps.jpg
+  overlay_image: "/assets/images/free-hosting-traps.jpg"
-  overlay_filter: rgba(0, 0, 0, 0.5)
+  overlay_filter: "rgba(0, 0, 0, 0.5)"
   caption: "MASK HOSTING"
 categories:
   - Web Development